Originally published January 27, 2020 and updated June 27, 2023. The original post was a sponsored Wayfair Homemaker collaboration.

 - Finally, I identified heavy items that should be placed on the bottom shelf.
 In this situation, the item was printer paper.
 The reams of paper are heavy and I don’t want them to fall on me.
 It make sense to place the reams on the bottom shelf.

-I was thrilled to find this 4 shelf bookcase from Wayfair that fit in the vertical space with only about 2 inches to spare.
+I was thrilled to find a bookshelf (similar option) that fit in the vertical space with only about 2 inches to spare.

 Containers create boundaries for the items inside.
 They are also uniform in shape and size so they are easy to stack, if needed.
 Bins and containers also look more visually cohesive.
 There are many containers designed to organize specific types of office supplies.